jojijacobk/Test-Driven-Development-Knowledge/Theory.md

 If a code that has some business logic prior to interacting with DB, the business logic units are tested using Unit Tests, and the interaction with DB is tested using Integration Tests.

-## End To End Tests
+## Acceptance Tests

-Also termed like E2E Tests, Acceptance Tests, Functional Tests, UI Tests
+Also termed like End to End (E2E) Tests, Functional Tests, UI Tests

 Tests on the use case scenarios.
 In this phase you test application entirely like how a user would interact with a website through a browser.
 This involves DOM parsing and UI tests.

+_Acceptance tests generally proves that the whole system works._

 For example on E2E, let's assume how E2E of mail application would look like: